AdaCore/ada-traits-containers/doc/lists.rst

 The tradeoff for this restriction is that the list does not need to perform any memory allocation for the list's nodes, which might be faster and fit in tight memory constraints.

-Because of restrictions in the current implementation of SPARK, a bounded list is always a non-limited and non-controlled type.
-That means that a list can be copied with the assignment operator (":="), which therefore copies the element with the default assignment operator rather than the operator defined in their element traits.
-This is safe for some elements (integers and simple records for instance), but should not be used for access types for instance.